Newfoundland and Labrador

 Following the Budget Speech on budget day, the Minister of Finance refers the Estimates of expenditure for the coming fiscal year to a Committee of Supply.
 The Committee meets briefly on that day, then rises and reports having made progress and asks leave to sit again.

 On the same day, or shortly thereafter, the Government House Leader refers the Estimates to three Standing Committees which meet during subsequent weeks (15 sitting days) period to review these proposed expenditures.
 At the end of the period, they report having approved (or otherwise) the Estimates referred to them.
 While Committees tend to sit for up to three hours per head of expenditure, they are free to hold multiple meetings on a given head within the 15 sitting days.
+The head of expenditure for the Legislature is reviewed in the Committee of the Whole.

-The following three heads of expenditure are traditionally debated in the Committee of the Whole, rather than in the Standing Committees: the Legislature, the Executive Council and the Consolidated Fund Services.
 When all the Committees have reported, the House debates their reports and concurs in (or otherwise) their decisions.
 The time limit on each of these Concurrence debates is three hours.

 In total, 75 hours are allocated for these debates in Committee of Supply in the House; in the Standing Committees; on the Concurrence Motions in the House; and in the debate on the Interim Supply Bill.
-Once the three Estimates Committee Concurrence Motions, and the three heads reviewed in Committee of the Whole have been passed, the Main Supply Bill is introduced with a resolution.
+Once the three Estimates Committee Concurrence Motions, and the Legislature reviewed in Committee of the Whole have been passed, the Main Supply Bill is introduced with a resolution.